-The profile of the organisation has changed significantly in the past year, largely but not entirely due to the global economic conditions.
+The corporate profile of Optiscan has changed significantly in the past year.

 Staff costs have historically represented more than 60% of our cost base.
-When faced with the need to reduce costs during the year, it necessarily required staff reductions.
+When faced with the need to reduce costs during the year, this necessarily required staff reductions.
 The guiding principle adopted was to retain key, mission-critical technical and technology knowledge.
 As a result, production, marketing and administration staffing were reduced to minimal levels.
 The current complement of 14 staff comprises eight R&D staff, three production, one quality and two administration, being the CEO and an assistant.

-The board of directors was also reduced in line with reduction of the total organisation.
+The board of directors was also reduced from five to three.
 Keith Daniel retired from the board in November after eight years service.
-Jim Fox retired, followed by Tony Rogers and Grant Latta.
-Angus Holt joined the board in February, and was appointed Chairman in May when Grant Latta retired.
-The board now comprises three directors, the statutory minimum.
-The executive Group was similarly reduced, with John Allen, Bruce Andrew and Robert Pattie being part of the staff redundancy program.
+Jim Fox resigned, followed by Tony Rogers and Grant Latta.
+Angus Holt joined the board in February, and was appointed Chairman in May when Grant Latta resigned.
+The board now comprises three directors.
+The executive group was similarly reduced, with John Allen, Bruce Andrew and Robert Pattie being part of the staff redundancy program.
 The board has assumed the role of the former executive group.
 Bruce Andrew and Robert Pattie have agreed to provide consulting services to the Group to enable an orderly transition of their extensive knowledge and experience about the Group's finances and R&D activities, respectively.

 Funding of the Group's activities has been an enormous challenge over the past year.
 As noted in the overview, our US fundraising plans were scuttled in October when the full force of the global economic crisis took effect.
 Since that time, an extensive program to seek additional funding was undertaken by the board.
-This activity was carried out in what were widely regarded as the most difficult credit conditions in living memory, and it was always understood that the risk profile of biotechnology companies was going to be well out of favour in a climate where investors retreated to safe havens.
-The board worked through an extensive program of seeking additional funding, as well as contemplating the sale of the business, ultimately to no avail, as no interested parties were identified.
-The board then moved to seek investment by way of convertible notes, rather than direct equity, and with the assistance of new director, Angus Holt, an issue to raise \$500,000 was concluded in May, providing a much needed level of security to the forward cash position.
+This activity was carried out in what is regarded as the most difficult financial market conditions since the Great Depression.
+The state of financial markets and the consequent risk aversion of investors provided little scope for Optiscan to raise necessary working capital.
+With the assistance of new director, Angus Holt, the Group eventually raised \$500,000 via the private placement of convertible notes.
+This raising was concluded in May, providing a much needed level of security to the forward cash position.